RequestNetwork/requestNetwork/packages/docs/docs/guides/8-glossary.md

 ## Private Key

-A private key is a string of data that shows you have access to a specific wallet on a blockchain.
+A private key is a large number that allows you to sign or decrypt messages.
 Private keys can be thought of as a password; private keys must never be revealed to anyone but you, as they allow you to spend the funds from your wallet through a cryptographic signature.